zikeji/node-postgres-geolite/README.md

 This module is in pre-pre-pre alpha and is not ready for use!

+## Requirements

+- PostgreSQL >= 9.4

 ## Install
 ```
 $ npm install --save postgres-geolite
 ```

+## Performance

+### Initializing & updating the database

+**System:** Intel Core i5 6600K running Windows 10 with the PostgreSQL DB on a SATA 6Gbps SSD **Result:** ~90 second build times

+You can also refer to the tests on Travis-CI for performance.

+### Queries

+Thanks to the built in operator class GiST [inet_ops](https://www.postgresql.org/docs/current/static/gist-builtin-opclasses.html), queries take ~30ms on my test system.
+The test cases ran on Travis-CI can also give you an idea of expected performance on systems with their infrastructure.

 ## Usage